wgroeneveld/brainbaking/content/post/2020/12/developing-on-apple-m1-silicon.md

 - [Evernote](https://discussion.evernote.com/forums/topic/131507-apple-silicon-m1-version-of-evernote-10/).
 It runs on Electron, a known-to-be CPU hungry JS shell.
 The Rosetta one works, but is a bit sluggish and uses a significant amount of battery.
 - Update jan.
 2021: The latest [GIMP](https://www.gimp.org/downloads/) 2.10 is finally released for OSX, but there are known Big Sur issues.
 I didn't run into a single one.

+Update 12 jan.
+2021: Sublime [Build Systems](https://www.sublimetext.com/docs/3/build_systems.html) still use `/bin/bash` to execute the `exec_cmd` or `cmd` commands.
+This means that your `$PATH` will be screwed up.
+There are a couple of options to mitigate this.
+Fiddling with the internal `exec.py` file did not work for me.
+In the end, I simply re-created a `.bash_profile` file in my home dir to set the path for Sublime Text 3 builds.
+Using [Terminus](https://github.com/randy3k/Terminus) does not help.

 [Spotify is a mess](https://www.reddit.com/r/spotify/comments/jyrsxw/when_will_spotify_support_the_new_m1_macbooks/), according to some, while others claim that Rosetta is "good enough".
 I'd like to run as much stuff as possible native, I guess we'll have to wait.
 For now, "it just works", but as Evernote, is far from optimized.

 ![](../mbairsvs.jpg "Left: M1 MacBook Air 2020.
 Right: x86_64 MacBook Air 2012.
 Note the differences in screen size.
 The Gold is a bit more Pink than I'd like, but it's growing on me!")